 Upgrades remain subject to availability, so if all such rooms have been booked up or otherwise set aside by the hotel, you aren’t entitled to an upgrade.

 This is where the fun begins.
 At Platinum Elite, you get access to executive lounges, free breakfast, and suite upgrades – the stuff that everyone wants.

-You have to work for it, as you’ll need 50 elite qualifying nights before you earn the status.
+If you’re going through the traditional route, you’ll have to work for it, as you’ll need 50 elite qualifying nights before you earn the status.

-For example, instead of completing the checkout process in the morning and leaving your bags with the concierge, you can enjoy another day of sightseeing, come back for a shower, and then pack up and head to the airport.
+For example, instead of completing the check-out process in the morning and leaving your bags with the concierge, you can enjoy another day of sightseeing, come back for a shower, and then pack up and head to the airport.